 Melrose is a great value, as the productive tree provides for you and your family.
 This tree is an annual bearer.

 Let the fruit hang on the tree, or pick and store in a cool, dry place.
 They’ll store in your refrigerator for months.

-As with other russet skinned apples, the flowery aroma and flavor features a nutty, sugary richness.
+As with other russet-skinned apples, the flowery aroma and flavor feature a nutty, sugary richness.
 Delicious!

 You'll feel good about including this very special variety in your Edible Landscape.
 After all, it's a great feeling to know that you have stores put by.

 Backyard growers, feel confident about your choice of Melrose Apple for taste, aroma and value.
 These special apples are planted extensively on the West Coast.
 Order yours from the expert growers at Nature Hills today!